 Trump's attempt to block citizens from Libya, Iran, Somalia, Syria, Sudan and Yemen from entering the U.S. has incited worries in other parts of the Muslim world, including Indonesia and Malaysia.
 An Indonesian recipient of the U.S. Fulbright scholarship said she and her fellow recipients planning to depart for the U.S. this year were "tremendously worried" that the ban could be extended to Indonesia, and that their scholarship funding might be cut or they might face discrimination.

-Although Indonesian and Malaysian nationals make up only a fraction of Asian immigrants to the U.S., it remains a popular destination for prospective students from both countries.
+UNAFFECTED, FOR NOW Although Indonesian and Malaysian nationals make up only a fraction of Asian immigrants to the U.S., it remains a popular destination for prospective students from both countries.
 But while those who may be directly affected by the travel ban have spoken out, official reactions from the two countries have been muted.

 "We're not affected by the policy.
 Why should we feel worried?"
 Indonesian President Joko Widodo said, shrugging off local concerns.
 The U.S. is one of Indonesia's largest trading partners and a leading source of foreign direct investment, and Widodo is clearly reluctant to risk damaging those economic ties -- potentially under threat as Trump moves toward protectionism -- with what he deems unnecessary comments.